Logarithmic Correction to BPS Black Hole Entropy from Supersymmetric Index at Finite Temperature

 Logarithmic corrections to extremal, supersymmetric black hole entropy has provided a stringent consistency test of string theory.
 In particular, logarithmic corrections to supersymmetric black hole entropy in $\NN=4$ and $\NN=8$ supersymmetric string theories in four dimensions, computed from gravitational path integral over the near horizon $AdS_2\times S^2$ geometry\cite{1005.3044,1106.0080}, agrees with the result of exact counting in the corresponding string theories\cite{9607026,9903163,0505094,0506249,0510147,0605210, 0607155,0609109,1008.3801}.\footnote{Throughout this paper we shall use the words entropy and log of the index interchangeably since at a generic point in the moduli space of the theory, we expect all the unprotected states to be lifted and only the states protected by the index should form the degenerate ground state. } Similar agreement also holds for supersymmetric black holes in higher dimensional string theories\cite{1109.3706}.
 A summary of some of the results can be found in table 1 of \cite{1205.0971}.
 This analysis has also been extended to exponentially suppressed contribution to the indices and for twisted indices\cite{1402.2441,1404.6363} and to black holes in asymptotically anti de Sitter spaces\cite{1711.01076,2008.03239,2106.09730 }.

-In a relatively recent paper, Iliesiu, Kologlu and Turiaci have suggested that we can compute the index of supersymmetric black holes by working in a finite temperature black hole geometry\cite{2107.09062}.
+In a relatively recent paper, Iliesiu, Kologlu and Turiaci have suggested that we can compute the index of supersymmetric black holes in flat space-time by working in a finite temperature black hole geometry\cite{2107.09062}.
+(Some earlier work along the same line on black holes in AdS space-time can be found in \cite{1810.11442} and on near extremal black holes can be found in \cite{Heydeman:2020hhw}.)
 Typically at finite temperature the Euclidean path integral around a black hole geometry is expected to compute the partition function in the grand canonical ensemble.
 In particular the angular velocity $\vec\Omega$ of the black hole provides the chemical potential dual to the angular momentum $\vec J$ carried by the black hole, and the asymptotic values of the time component $\mu_i$ of the $i$-th gauge field provide the chemical potential dual to the electric gauge charge.
 Therefore the gravitational path integral computes \be Tr_{\vec P}\left(e^{-\beta E -\beta \mu_i Q_i - \beta \,\vec\Omega.\vec J}\right)\, , \ee where the trace is taken over all states at fixed magnetic charges $\vec P$.
 The components of $\vec P$ are fixed by the fluxes of the magnetic fields at infinity.
 In contrast, a supersymmetric black hole at zero temperature develops a near horizon $AdS_2\times S^2$ geometry and the Euclidean path integral over this geometry gives the degeneracy / index of the black hole in the microcanonical ensemble\cite{0809.3304} where the electric and the magnetic charges, as well as the angular momentum, are fixed.